Degree Requirements

 Significant scholastic achievement in the undergraduate Bachelor of Science programs will be recognized by appropriate endorsement of the degree diploma in the following categories:

-The Mate 200 ton license exam is administered by Maine Maritime Academy in the spring semester of the sophomore year of the Small Vessel Operations (SVO) program (the “exam cycle”).
-Successful completion of this exam is a requirement for any student pursuing the Mate 200 ton license and the Able Seaman Limited credential.
+The Mate less than 200 GRT license exam is administered by Maine Maritime Academy in the spring semester of the sophomore year of the Small Vessel Operations (SVO) and Vessel Operations Technology (VOT) programs.
+Successful completion of this exam is a requirement for any student pursuing the Mate less than 200 GRT license.

-A student may pursue the SVO Associate’s degree, or the VOT Bachelor’s degree, without completing the 200 ton license exam.
-The exam is required only for those who are pursuing the actual license.
+A student may pursue the SVO Associate of Science degree, or the VOT Bachelor of Science degree, without completing the Mate less than 200 GRT license exam.
+The exam is required only for those who are pursuing the license.

 Credit for Life Experience